New evidence supports theory that life may have started on Mars

 When simple organic molecules dissolved in water are given a source of energy but no borate or molybdate are present, the end result is tar, not RNA.
 Borate minerals help simple organic molecules form carbohydrate rings, and molybdenum then rearranges these rings to form ribose, a crucial building block of RNA.
 Both these minerals would have been extremely scarce on early Earth, but abundant on Mars.

-"Analysis of a Martian meteorite recently showed that there was boron on Mars," says Benner.
+Out of the 120 Martian meteorites we have collected so far, some contain promising evidence to support Benner's theory."Analysis of a Martian meteorite recently showed that there was boron on Mars," says Benner.
 "We now believe that the oxidized form of molybdenum was there too.
 In addition, recent studies show that these conditions suitable for the origin of life may still exist on Mars."

 The prospect of extremophile bacteria surviving the trip to Earth inside a meteorite isn't as far-fetched as it may seem.